KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TheSpaceDevs by AlexMNet](https://github.com/AlexMNet/MMM-TheSpaceDevs)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-TheSpaceDevs.js: Line 112, Column 11: 'infoColor' is assigned a value but never used. (rule: no-unused-vars)
+   - helpers.js: Line 1, Column 7: 'formatLaunchWindow' is assigned a value but never used. (rule: no-unused-vars)
+   - helpers.js: Line 21, Column 7: 'formatDate' is assigned a value but never used. (rule: no-unused-vars)
+   - helpers.js: Line 36, Column 7: 'getLocationIds' is assigned a value but never used. (rule: no-unused-vars)

 ### [MMM-Thingiverse by appdevelopmentandsuch](https://github.com/appdevelopmentandsuch/MMM-Thingiverse)